Skip to Main Content

 Grading

-There are 5 assignments.
-Each assignment is worth 88 points, 85 points for your program submission and 3 points for your post-assignment reflection.
-The last 4 assignment have an extra 10 points can be earned with the early submissions, totaling to 98 points per assignment (if you start early)!
+There are 4 assignments.
+Assignments are worth 90 or 100 points, 3 points for your post-assignment reflection and the remaining points for your program submission.
+Assignments have an extra 10 points that can be earned with the early submissions (if you start early)!

 Each recitation is 5 points (3 attendance, 1 pre quiz, 1 post quiz).
 You have to attend at least 10 out of 13 recitations and take the respective quizzes for the full 50 points.
 Quiz points are dependent upon recitation attendance (if you don’t attend a recitation it is 0 (zero) points even if you take the quizzes).
 Canvas will retain the highest 10 scores (up to 50 points) and drop the remaining 3 lowest scores.